 - If applicant is 18 years of age or older, applicant must sign consent form

-- Must have two (2) letters of recommendation from non-relative individuals (employer, teacher, religious leader, etc.)
+- Must have two (2) personalized letters of recommendation from non-relative individuals (employer, teacher, religious leader, etc.)

-- Must write essay of 500 words of less on why applicant has a need for her financial aid and why she wants to continue her Educations.
+- Must write essay of 500 words of less on why applicant has a need for her financial aid and why she wants to continue her Education.